matheuslenke/100-days-of-swift/README.md

 **Day 90** Today i made a challenge and created my own meme generator, and i learned a lot more about CoreGraphics when trying new things on how to render on different sizes of images

 **Day 91** Today i made a Swift playgrounds of CoreGraphics, and i wish i had made this before the challenges.
 The thing is, now because i had a hard time with it, it's easier to remember

+**Day 92** Today i learned how to use Biometry Authentication and how to use the Keychain using a third party library that abstract some of the work to do it